How to send money to Poland

-Find out how to send money to Poland at the lowest cost in 4 easy steps
+Learn how to send money to Poland at the best rate in four easy steps

-Do you want to transfer money to Poland with the best exchange rate and lowest fees, as fast as possible or with the provider with the best ratings?
+Do you want to transfer money to Poland with the cheapest option, with the fastest provider or with the top rated company?

-It is also interesting to pay attention to the pay-in and pay-out options.
-You can find money transfer services allowing you to send the money from your bank account, some will also accept cards.
-On the other side of the transfer, look at different options if you need the money to be sent directly to the recipient's bank account or available for pick-up in cash at an agent location.
+You may also want to have a look at the pay-in and pay-out methods.
+You can often have money transfer companies giving you the option to transfer the money directly from your bank account, other providers will also allow you to pay with your cards.
+To receive the money in Poland, look at different options if you need the amount in PLN to be deposited on a local bank account or available for pick-up in cash at an agent location.

 You have many options to send money to Poland.
 As a general rule, there will always be a cheaper alternative to making a simple international bank transfer.
 Banks may have low fees, but they generally take a big margin on the exchange rate when converting your money into PLN.
 Hidden intermediary bank fees can sometimes also apply.